timsofteng/kube-logs-fzf/README.md

 kube-logs-fzf -p my_pod_one,my_pod_t
 ```

-Filter pods by part of the name and skip picking stage
+Filter pods by part of the name and skip picking stage.

 NOTE!
-This will not work if there is more than one pod in the list
+This will not work if there is more than one pod in the list.
+Use `-A` advanced mode to view logs for more than 1 pod.
 ```bash
 kube-logs-fzf -p my_pod_one,my_pod_t -S
 ```